bright/new-www/_posts/2017-10-17-before-you-start.md

 ![Image Title](/images/before-you-start/ux.jpg){: .center-image}
 ## This one is going to be short.
 And basic.

 So let's say you have this great idea for a new app.
 That, of course, is going to be a real game changer!
-But before you start your journey to becoming an app proud owner and conquer the world (maybe?), please there are a few things (IMHO) worth taking into account
+But before you start your journey to becoming an app proud owner and conquer the world (maybe?), please there are a few things (IMHO) worth taking into account.

 ## Do NOT reinvent the wheel
 <cite>check what’s possible, what’s not, and how it has been done before </cite>